Deep learning based ECG segmentation for delineation of diverse arrhythmias: Methods

 \subsection{Arrhythmia Classification Guidance}

 Here, we introduce an arrhythmia classification guided strategy for segmentation.
 The idea is to train the segmentation model jointly with a classification loss based on the arrhythmia type of each input signal.
 This is done by adding a classification branch following the deepest layer of the encoder, which predicts the arrhythmia type of the input signal.
-The weights of the model are affected by the joint training, and in addition, we can directly suppress the P wave segmentation output when the signal is predicted to belong to AFIB or AFL (see Figure~\ref{fig:model}).
-A similar idea was used by Saclova et al.~\cite{saclova_reliable_2022} who have directly incorporated atrial fibrillation classification in an advanced rule based approach to P wave detection.
+The weights of the model are affected by the joint training, and in addition, we can directly suppress the P wave segmentation output when the signal is predicted to belong to AFIB or AFL (see Fig~\ref{fig:model}).
 In Section~\ref{sec:reduced_false_P}, we show that this approach can effectively reduce the number of false positive P wave predictions when delineating 10-second ECG signals.
 However, for other experiments, we only use the segmentation model without the classifier branch.
 Note that the proposed approach is similar to the classification guided modules of \cite{huang_unet_2020,shuvo_cnl-unet_2021}, which have been used in the context of biomedical image segmentation.
 Here, we have re-designed the structure for the task of arrhythmia classification of ECG signals.